RyotaMitaraiWeb/Chat.NET/client/src/styles/README.md

 where ``{palette}`` is each palette color.

 The background class will apply the palette color as a background color with an appropriate contrast text.
 The text class applies the palette as a text color.
 The outlined class applies the palette as a text and border color (by default, the border has a width of 1px).

+For the text and outlined variants, you can also mark them as interactive, which applies a ripple of the respective colors.

 The following SCSS variables (representing the app's theming) are available: